 Shadowing a doctor as a premedical student

 For those who truly hear the calling, becoming a doctor is one of the most personally fulfilling, exciting, challenging and financially rewarding professions that there are.
 Doctors are among the most respected and admired members of society.
 They are real-life miracle workers, healing the sick and saving lives through the studied application of medical science.
 Through their hard-won skills, they are among the only professionals whose every action can truly have life-or-death consequences.
 And because of their central role in modern society, doctors’ services are guaranteed to always be in high demand.
+In this article, we break it all down to show you how to shadow a doctor.

 With great rewards come heavy burdens